Intune Tool Box – Rebuild of Intune in PowerShell

 How can you use the Intune Tool Box

-• Make sure the the Powershell SDK is installed on your system.
-If not install the SKD using the following command:
+• Make sure the PowerShell SDK is installed on your system.
+If not, install the SDK using the following command:

 Install-Module Microsoft.Graph -Scope CurrentUser